Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 ### Reducing Communication Overhead

 Since most of the worker's framebuffer will be black as other nodes are assigned those regions there's no reason to send the whole thing.
-This significantly reduces communication overhead, if we sent the full framebuffer we would significantly increase the data sent as we added more nodes which will hurt scalability.
+This significantly reduces communication overhead, sending the full framebuffer would significantly increase the data transferred as we added more nodes which will hurt scalability.
 Consider rendering a 1920x1080 image: each node sends the master a RGBW float framebuffer for a total of about 32MB per node.
 If we used 64 nodes to render this we'd send a total of about 2.05GB, where only about 1.56% of each 32MB framebuffer sent by the workers has actually been written too!

-Since the worker only writes to a small portion of the framebuffer we can just send those blocks that it's actually written to.
+Since the worker only writes to a small portion of the framebuffer we can just send the blocks that it's actually written too.
 For convenience I currently send blocks of the same size as the framebuffer locks, so each worker will send a list of 2x2 blocks along with a list of where the blocks are in the image.
 This significantly reduces communication overhead and provides the master with all the information it needs to place a worker's results in the final framebuffer.
-This does add some overhead to each block: I send the x,y coordinates of the block as unsigned 64-bit ints which adds a 16 byte header to each 2x2 block (64 bytes of pixel data) for a 25% overhead per block.
+This does add some overhead to each block: we send the x,y coordinates of the block as unsigned 64-bit ints which adds a 16 byte header to each 2x2 block (64 bytes of pixel data) for a 25% overhead per block.